 Q: Why do I want to have a positive influence on the world?

 A: Because I’ve been given an opportunity in life that not a lot of other people have gotten (good upbringing, basic needs, family, health, education).
 I don’t just want to take these for granted.
 I want to use this opportunity to give back to the world.

 A-ha.
-There we are.
-This is a "Why" statement that I can personally be happy with.
-With just 3 questions, I've dug down to the bottom of my "Why", which shows me what drives me to do the things I do in life.
+This is a “Why” statement that I can personally be happy with.
+With just 4 questions, I’ve dug down to the bottom of my “Why”, which shows me what drives me to do the things I do in life.

 Examples of corporate “Why” statements

-What this basically comes down to is that everything you do - whether you're a business or a person - should have the same fundamental reason.
-So if somebody started to question your actions (why do you do that? why this? why that?), eventually you'd have to be able to circle back to your main "Why" statement.
+The idea is that everything you do – whether you’re a business or a person – should have the same fundamental reason.
+So if somebody started to question your actions (why do you do that?
+Why this?
+Why that?), eventually, you’d circle back to your main “Why” statement.